Supporting STEM Education in Northern New Mexico

 The Manhattan Project conjures the pictures of nuclear bombs, mushroom clouds and the end of World War II.
 Now it is the focus of one of the nation’s newest national parks.

-part of the Manhattan Project.
+Los Alamos is one of three locations where work was completed on the nation’s first nuclear weapons as part of the Manhattan Project.
 Oak Ridge, Tennessee and Hanford, Washington are also part of that national park, which was created last November when the U.S. Departments of Interior and Energy signed an agreement.

 Ellen McGehee, archaeologist and historian at Los Alamos National Laboratory, will explore what it took to put it all together.